Donmark2k/My_portfolio/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to appreciate [Microverse](https://www.microverse.org/) for providing the learning resources in my journey of being a software developer.
+I would like to appreciate [Microverse](https://www.microverse.org/) for providing the learning platform in my journey of being a software developer.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>